European shares dip, Germany's DAX outperforms

 "Probably, given there is a Federal Reserve meeting on Wednesday and there have been massive gains last week, I wouldn't be surprised to see the markets chop around," he said.

-Volumes were low, with just three quarters of the 90-day average volume for the FTSEurofirst 300 traded.
+Volumes were low, with just half of the 90-day average volume for the FTSEurofirst 300 traded with under an hour to go in the session.

 Peugeot fell 3.6 percent even though the French carmaker reported a 3.2 percent increase in third-quarter revenue, as investors were discouraged by a sharp drop in its sales in Asia.
 The stock has gained 59 percent this year as Peugeot, along with other European carmakers, benefited from a weaker euro.